MeliDevClicky/MeliDevClicky/README.md

 <a href="https://github.com/Meliwi" target="_blank"><img src="https://img.shields.io/badge/-GitHub-181717?style=flat-square&logo=github" alt="GitHub"></a>
 </p>

-I am student, currently studying in Universidad del Valle, Colombia.
-I've been learning a lot about technology and programming the last years, and I can say I love my career and what I do.
+I have been learning a lot about technology and programming the last years, and I can say I love my career and what I do.

 **The only way to do great work is to love what you do**